Cash Peters: Early life and career

 His next book, Why Your Life Matters (2014 Penner) is a spiritual work, which is written in the form of a novel.
 A fourth travel book, The Best Vacation Ever!
-The Highs And Woes of River Cruising in Provence (2014 Penner) followed.
+The Highs And Woes of River Cruising in Provence (2014 Penner), followed.
 This is an account of the author's trip down the river Rhône with a group of friends, taking in the tours along the way.
 Cash Peters is a regular contributor to Spirituality and Health magazine.

 Handwriting analysis

 Peters is a handwriting analyst.
-His method differs from that of graphology in that he channels the energy from the writing.
-He has demonstrated this on the TV shows, Entertainment Tonight, The View and The Montel Williams Show.
+His method differs from that of graphology in that he claims to channel the energy from the writing.
+He has purportedly demonstrated this on the TV shows Entertainment Tonight, The View and The Montel Williams Show.
 He has also acted as consultant to the Smithsonian Institution.

 Operation Parallax

 In 1979, Peters staged an elaborate April Fool's joke on Capital Radio's Sunday Soapbox, posing as a concerned listener who claimed the government planned to cancel the following two Thursdays to correct errors that had occurred due to switching the clocks back and forth every year to account for British Summer Time.
 Forty-eight hours had accumulated altogether, and under "Operation Parallax" the following two Thursdays would be cancelled and the calendar would jump from Wednesday to Friday.